rahulmllvrp/tp/docs/DeveloperGuide.md

   * 3a1.
 System displays "Operation cancelled."
   * Use case ends, no data is deleted.
 * 3b.
 Planner enters an invalid input (neither 'y' nor 'n'):
   * 3b1.
-System re-prompts for confirmation or cancels the operation (implementation dependent).
+System re-prompts for confirmation.
-  * Use case ends (if cancelled) or resumes at step 3 (if re-prompted).
+  * Use case resumes at step 3.

 **Use case UC15: Clear only contacts with confirmation**